eccocar-dev/dev-env-bootstrap/README.md

 # dev-env-bootstrap

-This project provides two alternatives for managing your development environment: using **asdf** or **pkgx**.
+This project provides two alternatives for managing your development environment: using **asdf** or **mise**.
 Each tool has its own setup and teardown scripts.
+**Note:** We recommend using **asdf** for its transparency and control.

 ## Environment Management Alternatives

-### 1. Using asdf
+### 1. Using asdf (Recommended)

 - **asdf** is a versatile version manager that allows you to manage multiple versions of programming languages and tools in your local environment.
-- **Pros:** Wide plugin ecosystem, supports many languages, easy to use.
+- **Pros:** Wide plugin ecosystem, supports many languages, clear and explicit configuration, easy to debug and customize.
-- **Cons:** Requires shell integration, plugins may need manual updates.
+- **Cons:** Requires manual shell integration and configuration, plugins may need manual updates.

 #### Scripts